mefuller/businesscard-qrcode/README.md

 - `cutlen=`: length of the cut marks in `mm`, default: `1`
 - `textwidth=`: relative width of the text block `1` means full width, so `qrwidth` plus `textwidth` should be smaller than `1` the remainig space is left empty between the text and QR-Code, default: `0.55` (that's 55% of the available space)
 - `qrwidth=`: relative width of the QR-Code `1` means full width, so `qrwidth` plus `textwidth` should be smaller than `1` the remainig space is left empty between the text and QR-Code, default: `0.40` (that's 40% of the available space)
+- `vcard` or `mecard`: data format for QR code; mecard is simpler and includes only essential electronic information (email, phone, webpage, PGP)
 - `lang=`: language of the wikipedia page, will be prepended before `wikipedia.org`, e.g. `de.wikipedia.org`, default: `de`
 - `address` or `noaddress`: disable rendering of the address in text and QR-Code, default: `address`
 - `zipfirst` or `cityfirst`: define address printing style, whether postal code precedes or follows city, default: `zipfirst`